 When you arrive at the clinic for an appointment, please ensure your pet is secure, either on leash or inside a carrier.

-We kindly ask that you make your way to the front door and ring the doorbell, located on the sign to the left of the stairs.
+We kindly ask that you make your way to the front door and ring the doorbell, located on the second set of doors.

-To help keep our team safe, we kindly ask that you wear a mask and wait on a designated paw print for someone to assist you.
+To help keep our team safe, we kindly ask that you wear a mask and keep a distance of 2 meters away.

 If the veterinarian is not ready for your pet's appointment, you will be given a pager and asked to waiting in your car or backyard.
 When the pager vibrates/rings please return to the front door for your pet's appointment.